cmstas/Software/slideMaker/README.md

 ### initSlides options
   * --modernfont: use Helvetica font
-  * --themecolor r,g,b: takes RGB values for overall theme color
+  * --themecolor r,g,b: takes RGB values for overall theme color.
+  * --themecolor random: the "random" keyword will make slideMaker pick one for you
   * --casual X: only display X as your name on title slide, not full SNT list

 ### addSlide options